 Dick gasped and held her tightly.
 “I’m sorry,” he said, jumping immediately into action.
 “We’d better organize to fight this threat.
 Tell us more.”

 As Donna also hugged her friend, Dick’s mind raced.
 What does Karras’ death mean for us? he thought.

-Lilith Clay did not participate in the alien invasion battle as much as she would have normally, because the beautiful girl was busy dealing with the passionate ardor of Azrael.
+Lilith Clay had also participated in the alien invasion battle, but was soon kept busy dealing with an entirely different issue — the passionate ardor of Azrael.
 The winged alien youth had tracked her down with uncanny instinct.